liuxiyang641/HKGN/README.md

 unzip data_compressed/WN18RR.zip -d data/
 ```

-Then you will get all essential data to reproduce results reportd in the paper.
+Then you will get all the essential data to reproduce the results reported in the paper.

 **FB15k-237**